jamii/jamii.github.com/_posts/2017-11-21-contrast-coding-is-an-implementation-detail.md

 This method works in general as long as $L$ has full rank.
 Otherwise we are throwing away some dimension of the data, or, equivalently, we are imposing some restriction on $b_i$ in the full model.

 (Textbooks tend to insist that the rows of $L$ be orthogonal too.
 I *think* the reason for this is that if you can pack all the questions you want to ask into orthogonal rows then the resulting tests will be independent of each other.
-Non-orthogonal matrices introduce colinearity which widens the confidence intervals of each parameter, I think?
+Non-orthogonal matrices introduce colinearity which widens the confidence intervals of each parameter?
 Not clear to me yet.)

 None of this changes the fact the comparison we actually care about is still: